-An alternative "short form" method of amalgamation is available where the amalgamating companies are a Bermuda holding company and one or more wholly-owned Bermuda subsidiary companies, or two or more wholly-owned Bermuda subsidiaries of the same holding company.
-Companies amalgamating by this method need not enter into an amalgamation agreement or obtain shareholder approval.
-The amalgamation may be approved solely by a resolution of the directors of each amalgamating company.
-A director or officer of each such company will still have to sign the statutory declaration described above, and the filing for the registration of the amalgamated company is then made.
+An alternative "short-form" method of amalgamation is available where the amalgamating companies are a holding company and one or more wholly-owned subsidiaries, or two or more wholly-owned subsidiaries of the same holding company.
+Companies amalgamating by this method need not enter into an amalgamation agreement or obtain shareholder approval and may approve the amalgamation solely by a resolution of the directors of each amalgamating company.
+A director or officer of each such company will still have to sign a statutory declaration as described above, and the filing for the registration of the amalgamated company is then made.